American Association of Variable Star Observers

 The AAVSO is also very active in education and public outreach.
 They routinely hold training workshops for citizen science and publish papers with amateurs as co-authors.
 In the 1990s, the AAVSO developed the Hands-On Astrophysics curriculum, now known as Variable Star Astronomy (with support from the National Science Foundation [NSF]).
 In 2009, the AAVSO was awarded a three-year $800,000 grant from the NSF to run Citizen Sky, a pro-am collaboration project examining the 2009-2011 eclipse of the star epsilon Aurigae.

-As of September 16, 2022, the Executive Director of the AAVSO is Brian Kloppenborg.
-Before him was Kathy Spirer for nine months, after Styliani ("Stella") Kafka -who was in charge between February 2015 and the end of 2021(resigned).
-She succeeded Arne Henden.
-The previous director of the AAVSO for many decades was Janet Mattei, who died in March 2004 of leukemia.

-The AAVSO headquarters were originally located at the residence of its founder William T. Olcott in Norwich, Connecticut.
+The AAVSO headquarters was originally located at the residence of its founder William T. Olcott in Norwich, Connecticut.